Active Self-Semi-Supervised Learning for Few Labeled Samples: Experiments

 \subsubsection{Baseline Methods}

-We compare our method with (1) SOTA semi-supervised learning from scratch algorithms: Fixmatch\cite{sohn2020fixmatch}, Flexmatch\cite{zhang2021flexmatch} and CoMatch\cite{li2021comatch}.
-(2) SOTA semi-supervised learning based on self-supervised training: SelfMatch\cite{kim2021selfmatch}.
-Here, to set a fair baseline, we change the semi-supervised fine-tuning part of the SelfMatch algorithm to a stronger algorithm, FlexMatch.
-(3) Plug-in model selection method, Sel\cite{kim2022propagation}, that is specially optimized for semi-supervised training with few annotations.
-For a fair comparison, we choose the same network architecture in the self-supervised training phase as in the semi-supervised training.
+We compare our method with (1) Semi-supervised learning from scratch methods: FixMatch~\cite{sohn2020fixmatch}, FlexMatch~\cite{zhang2021flexmatch} and CoMatch~\cite{li2021comatch}.
+(2) Semi-supervised learning initialized with the self-supervised model: SelfMatch~\cite{kim2021selfmatch}.
+SelfMatch refers to a training framework that utilizes standard semi-supervised training methods to fine-tune models initialized with self-supervised pre-training weights.
+This framework applies to various self-supervised pre-training and semi-supervised training methods.
+To set a fair baseline, we employ identical semi-supervised (FlexMatch) and self-supervised training (SimSiam~\cite{chen2021exploring}) methods for SelfMatch as those utilized in our framework.
+(3) Plug-in model selection method, Sel~\cite{kim2022propagation}, that is specially optimized for semi-supervised training with few annotations.
+(4) Constructing self-supervised signals to enhance semi-supervised training in scenarios with limited annotations, Less~\cite{lucas2022barely}.
+The annotated samples for the aforementioned baseline methods were randomly selected.
+(5) Active semi-supervised learning method: USL~\cite{wang2021unsupervised} conducts semi-supervised training by actively selecting labeled samples.
+To establish a fair baseline, we utilize the same self-supervised pre-training weight initialization for our method, SelfMatch, and USL.